Pet Sounds: Concept and lyrics

 Asher disputed the notion that he and Wilson had followed templates set by the Beatles or rock in general, recalling Wilson aimed to craft "classical American love songs" akin to Cole Porter or Rodgers and Hammerstein.
-During their collaboration, they exchanged musical influences, with Asher introducing Wilson to jazz recordings, being promptly "blown away" by records such as Duke Ellington's "Sophisticated Lady" (1932) and Hampton Hawes' "All the Things You Are" (1955).
+Asher introduced jazz recordings to Wilson, who was "blown away" by records such as Duke Ellington's "Sophisticated Lady" (1932) and Hampton Hawes' "All the Things You Are" (1955).
 (Note: Asher also shared standards like "Stella by Starlight", believing their harmonic complexity would appeal to Wilson's interest in unconventional progressions, such as those in "The Warmth of the Sun" (1964).)
-Asher remembered Wilson's limited familiarity with Tin Pan Alley songs and orchestral jazz structures: "He didn't know much about jazz or jazz standards, but he knew the Four Freshmen."
+Asher remembered that Wilson "didn't know much about jazz or jazz standards, but he knew the Four Freshmen".
 Drawing from his own studio experience, Asher advocated for incorporating classical instruments like violins, cellos, and bass flutes into the arrangements.

 In 1966, Wilson likened his work to that of the Burt Bacharach and Hal David songwriting team.
-Nelson Riddle's orchestral arrangements also influenced Wilson's approach, and biographer Jon Stebbins felt Riddle's impact was more pronounced than Spector's on the album.
+Nelson Riddle's orchestral arrangements also influenced Wilson's approach; biographer Jon Stebbins felt Riddle's impact was more pronounced than Spector's on the album.
 (Note: Musician Jim Irvin agreed that the "dense, lush arrangements" were indebted "at least as much to Nelson Riddle" as they were to Spector's arranger, Jack Nitzsche.)
-Reflecting in 1996, Wilson characterized his collaboration with Asher as operating on a "little wavelength", emphasizing artistic integrity over competition with contemporaries like Spector or Motown: "It was [...] to do it the way you really want it to be."
-(Note: In a March 1966 interview, Wilson acknowledged contemporary music trends' influence on his work, though Marilyn later stated he was singularly focused on creating "the greatest rock album ever", unconcerned with industry developments.)
+Wilson characterized his collaboration with Asher as more focused on artistic integrity than competition with contemporaries like Spector or Motown.
+(Note: In a March 1966 interview, Wilson acknowledged contemporary music trends' influence on his work, though Marilyn later stated he was singularly focused on creating "the greatest rock album ever" and unconcerned with industry developments.)